 I can see that there are problems with it technically; the cloud in the top left particularly annoys me.
 That’s partly down to equipment and if I took it again I could now make significant improvements as I have better lenses and know what to look for – I’d take it under different conditions – perhaps at sunset as that might add to the message I was trying to convey?
-But in terms of a message it works and so despite technical flaws I think I will leave it as is, because it also communicates an authenticity about where I was as a photographer at that time.
+But in terms of a message it works and so despite technical flaws I think I will leave it as is, because it also communicates authentically about where I was as a photographer at that time including the equipment I had and it’s limitations.
 It still explains how I feel about where I am, that it is somehow not for me and that I am cut off from it and not allowed to take part.

 Demonstration of technical and visual skill